Nvidia GeForce GTX 1080 Ti Review Roundup: The Hype Is Real – 4K, No Compromises

 If there is a field in IT that just keeps reaching new heights, it would be the GPU market.
 Over the past year, Nvidia and AMD have stepped up their game, but as much as the latter’s cards were formidable, 2016 solely belonged to the former.
-Now, with 2017 well on its third month, it seems that Nvidia is set on repeating history, with the release of its almost budget-friendly 4K GPU, the GeForce GTX 1080 Ti.
+Now, with 2017 well on its third month, it seems that Nvidia is set on repeating history with the release of its almost budget-friendly 4K GPU, the GeForce GTX 1080 Ti.

 The Nvidia GeForce GTX 1080 Ti is, in every sense of the word, a monster.
 While Nvidia got the undivided attention of the GPU world last August when it unveiled the 4K, 60fps-hitting Titan X, the card in itself was not a bargain by any means.
 At $1,200, the Titan X, for all its glory and raw power, was simply far too expensive for the everyday consumer to acquire.
 With the GeForce GTX 1080 Ti, however, Nvidia is offering comparable or even better performance to the Titan X for a far more reasonable price of $700.